atenearesearchgroup/QCBalgorithm/README.md

 .in("contains").in("orders").groupCount().unfold().where(__.select(values).is(P.gte(3))).toList();
 ```

 * Q6.
 PrefCustomerSimProducts: given two specific products that are known for being popular and similar, get the customers that have ordered one of these products at least 3 times.
-Same that Q5, with this query we can create offers to the customers according to the type of products that they buy often.
+With this query we can create offers to the customers according to the type of products that they buy often.

 Gremlin query can be viewed following:
 ```